 - The GRE (Graduate Record Examinations) has a general test component, which is most often required for graduate admission.
 Some programs will also require the completion of a GRE Subject Test that focuses on a specific field of study.
 Although the Graduate Record Examination (GRE) is not a Graduate School requirement, many graduate programs require this test.
 Please check the Graduate Program Requirements Web page for this requirement.
 For information and test dates visit www.gre.org.
 Purdue University Calumet’s code for the GRE application is 1638.

 - The GMAT (Graduate Management Admission Test) is often required for individuals interested in management or other business-related programs.

-- The TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), and PTE (Pearson Test of English) evaluate a person’s level of English proficiency for individuals whose native language is not English.
+- The TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System) evaluate a person’s level of English proficiency for individuals whose native language is not English.

-International degree-seeking applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE) scores for Purdue University Graduate School admission.
+International degree-seeking applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores for Purdue University Graduate School admission.

 The Graduate School accepts valid TOEFL scores earned through the paper-based test and Internet-based test.
+Institutional TOEFL scores (ITP) are not accepted.
 The minimum paper-based test score required for admission is 550.
 The minimum Internet-based test scores required for admission are the following:

 - Writing 18